I/O

 file.
 Here, we’re using the .ply

-format as a general container for structured data—other software may not automatically understand the additional fields in these files.
+format as a general container for structured data—other software will not automatically understand the additional fields in these files.
+A benefit of the ply

 class is used to read and write these souped-up .ply